Hiring Process Template

 2. Devise a recruitment plan.
 The recruitment team needs to figure out how the role aligns with the company’s goals and business plan.
 They also must devise criteria for candidate screening and decide who will conduct interviews.

-3. Write a job description and advertise the position.
+3. Write a job description that includes the key skills and experience required, then advertise the position.